Research & Development

 Funding

-This project receives French State funding managed by the National Research Agency under the France 2030 investment plan (ANR-10-IEED-0006-34).
-It also receives financial support from Normandy region and European Union, Ifremer, Pôle Mer Méditerranée, and Occitanie and SUD Provence-Alpes-Côte d’Azur regions.
+This project received French State funding managed by the National Research Agency under the France 2030 investment plan (ANR-10-IEED-0006-34).
+It also received financial support from Normandy region and European Union, Ifremer, Pôle Mer Méditerranée, and Occitanie and SUD Provence-Alpes-Côte d’Azur regions.

 Accreditation

-This project is certified by the maritime clusters Pôle Mer Bretagne Atlantique and Pôle Mer Méditerranée.
+This project was certified by the maritime clusters Pôle Mer Bretagne Atlantique and Pôle Mer Méditerranée.

 Pour aller plus loin